torrobinson/datatables-contextual-actions/README.md

     buttonList:{
         // Whether to show the button list or not
         enabled: true,

+        // Whether or not to ONLY show icons in the buttons, with tooltips showing the titles
+        iconOnly: false,

         // Whether to reserve the vertical space for the button list, even if it's not being displayed
         reserveSpace: true,

         // Where to draw the button list on the screen
         buttonContainer: $('#dt-row-buttons'),

         // The spacing (in pixels) between buttons when a divider is present
         dividerSpacing: 10,

         // The default button class to assign buttons
         defaultBootstrapClass: 'btn-light'
     },